matmar10/express-json-patch-assertion/README.md

       next: false
     },
     {
+      message: 'User info may be added but not removed',
       path: [ 'firstName', 'lastName', 'age' ]
       op: [ 'add' ]
     },
     {
+      message: 'Favorite food may be modified',
       path: '/favoriteFood',
       op: '*'
     },
     {
+      message: 'Date of birth may not be deleted nor set to a date that is too far in the past',
       path: '/dob',
       op: [ 'add', 'replace' ],
       assertion: function (operation, req, res, next) {